TatoAndTatoOnly/inkling/about.md

 permalink: /about/

 ---
-Inkling is where I’ll write down thoughts, reflections… anything that comes to mind.
+Inklings is where I’ll write down thoughts, reflections… anything that comes to mind.